Magnetic susceptibility of a hot hadronic medium and quark degrees of freedom near the QCD cross-over point: Hadron Resonance Gas

 For higher spin states we adopt the same prescription as in~\cite{Samanta:2025mrq}, where the anomalous magnetic moments of hadrons are treated non-relativistically as small corrections.
 For instance, in case of spin-1 or spin-$\tfrac{3}{2}$ (Rarita-Schwinger) charged states~\cite{dePaoli:2012eq} (e.g., $\rho$ or $\Delta$), we use~\cite{Samanta:2025mrq}

 and for particle with spin larger than $\tfrac{3}{2}$, we treat the entire spin interaction non-relativistically~\cite{Samanta:2025mrq},

 With the above spectra one can obtain the pressure for individual hadron species~(\ref{eq:pressurefull}), which then can be used to obtain the susceptibilities.
-In our study, we use QMHRG2020 -- an augmented list of hadrons including some additional quark-model states, that properly reproduces the conserved charge susceptibilities at $B=0$~\cite{Bollweg:2021vqf,Ding:2023bft,Samanta:2025mrq}.
-For a thorough discussion of variants of HRG see, e.g.,~\cite{Pal:2023sei}.
 The values of $\kappa$ used in the calculations presented in this paper are taken from Table~I compiled in~\cite{Samanta:2025mrq}.